109065 views | Last updated on Jun 23, 2017

 Yes!
-Use the Library Catalog: Video Search to find them.
+Use the Pfau Library's online catalog, Onesearch, to find them.
+Type in a title and click Search.
+Then use the Location limit (found on the left side of the screen near the bottom) to select DVDs or Blu-rays.
 We also have streaming video collections.
 And no, we don't rent them, we let you borrow them for free....
 Read more about: Do you have (rent) movies (DVD/Blu-Ray)?

 At the Check-Out Desk on the 1st floor, but only if you are a currently registered CSUSB student.
 Your first time, you will be asked to fill-out and sign the “Responsibility Form”.
 Laptops are capable of running either Windows or Mac OS and may be checked out for 4 hours.
 They may be renewed once either online via My Library Account or in person.
 See if any laptops are currently available at the...
 Read more about: Where can I check out a laptop?